stardot/UEF2ROM/README.txt

 ROM, but then returning to the first ROM to look for any following files.
 If I don't either reset the persistent pointer or reject the call, an invalid pointer is used and I get a "Bad ROM" error.

+See http://stardot.org.uk/forums/viewtopic.php?f=2&t=1095 for a discussion about similar tools.